Everything is a process and every process can be optimized

 “As Is” Process

 A narrow business process flow that that can often decrease efficiency resulting in too many steps and poor quality product.
-Below is an example of an “As Is” Process Flow.
+This is an example of an “As Is” Process Flow.
 Note the complexity, how many departments are involved, the number of steps, etc.

 The message: simplify and execute a short, more efficient list to maximize your resources.

 “To Be” Process

 Here’s a list of “Trigger Verbs” – action-oriented verbs that will help ask the right questions to identify improvement opportunities.
 By applying these opportunities, the new “To Be” process will be developed.

 Eliminate, Substitute, Standardized, Change Frequency, Simplify, Change Sequence, Reduce, Change Timing, Combine, Bring Inside, Automate, Outsource, Accelerate, Centralize, Defer, Decentralize, Do in Parallel, Reduce the Quality, Apply Lean, Apply Six Sigma, Apply Process Redesign, Value Non-Value Activity Analysis and Cost of Poor Quality best practices.

 By applying Process Improvement and Lean/Six Sigma concepts to the “As Is” process, significant improvements in quality, cost, and speed can be achieved.